-Born in East Germany, Joachim Roewer graduated from the Hochschule für Musik “Franz Liszt” Weimar and the Orchesterakademie of the Berlin Philharmonic Orchestra, having performed frequently with this world class orchestra in Berlin and internationally.
+Born in East Germany, Joachim Roewer graduated from the Hochschule für Musik “Franz Liszt” Weimar and the Orchesterakademie of the Berlin Philharmonic Orchestra, having performed frequently with this world-class orchestra in Berlin and internationally.
 During his studies in Germany (and just after the fall of the Berlin Wall) he was invited to lead the viola section of the International Gustav Mahler Youth Orchestra under Claudio Abbado in concert halls throughout Europe.

 In 1994 Joachim decided to leave Germany to seek a new and exciting musical home for himself.
 He moved to Ireland to become principal viola with the Irish Chamber Orchestra, a position which he has held ever since.
 Over the last few decades he appeared on numerous occasions as a soloist with the Irish Chamber Orchestra.
 He performed Mozart’s Sinfonia Concertante both with Anthony Marwood and Katherine Hunka, Bach’s Brandenburg Concerto No.6 alongside Bruno Giuranna and Berlioz’ “Harold in Italy” with the National Youth Orchestra of Ireland.

-Joachim teaches viola and chamber music at Cork School of Music and on the MA programme in Classical Strings at the Irish World Academy of Music and Dance at the University of Limerick.
+Joachim teaches viola and chamber music on the MA programme in Classical Strings at the Irish World Academy of Music and Dance at the University of Limerick.